SegataLab/cFMD/README.md

   - species: species of the assigned taxonomy
   - MAGs: #of reconstructed genomes that are contained in the SGB
   - isolates: #of reference genomes in the bin
-  - MAGs_filtered: number of reconstructed genomes discarded by MetaRefSGB (for being too similar to another included MAG) that would be assigned to the SGB
+  - MAGs_filtered: number of reconstructed genomes discarded by fSGB (for being too similar to another included MAG) that would be assigned to the SGB
   - Food: # of MAGs in the bin retrieved from food samples
   - Human: # of MAGs in the bin retrieved from human samples
   - Animal: # of MAGs in the bin retrieved from animal samples